Learn how to flock a Christmas tree super easily with snow flock! A budget friendly way to turn your Christmas decor into a winter wonderland!

 So read on to learn how to flock an artificial Christmas tree to get that beautiful snowy look!

 What Does Flocked Christmas Tree Mean?

 A flocked Christmas tree looks like it has snow on it.
 Flocking powder is a synthetic powder that when applied to an artificial tree (or any greenery!) in the correct way will resemble a beautiful snow-covered tree indoors.

-Goodwill Finds for Christmas Tree Flocking!
+Goodwill Finds for Christmas Tree Flocking

 Pretty good, right??
 I was so excited to start transforming these items!
 Have you seen those pictures of all those gorgeous flocked Christmas trees?

-I kept wanting one but they are pretty expensive so I knew I could turn what I had into that beautiful snow-filled look.
+I kept wanting one but they are pretty expensive (like these ones from King of Christmas) so I knew I could turn what I had into that beautiful snow-filled look.